Air Force Class Action

 You are a Class Member if you:

-- You are an active-duty or active reserve member of the United States Air Force or Space Force (this includes, but is not limited to Air Force Academy Cadets, Air Force Reserve Officer Training Corps (AFROTC) Cadets, Members of the Air Force Reserve Command, and any Airman who has sworn or affirmed the United States Uniformed Services Oath and is currently under command and could be deployed; AND
+1. You are an active-duty, active reserve, reserve, national guard, inductees, and appointees of the United States Air Force and Space Force, including but not limited to Air Force Academy Cadets, Air Force Reserve Officer Training Corps (AFROTC) Cadets, Members of the Air Force Reserve Command, and any Airman who has sworn or affirmed the United States Uniformed Services Oath of Office or Enlistment and is currently under command and could be deployed, as of July 27, 2022; AND

-- You submitted a religious accommodation request to the Air Force from the Air Forces’ COVID-19 vaccination requirement on or after September 1, 2021; AND
+2. You submitted a religious accommodation request to the Air Force from the Air Force’s COVID-19 vaccination requirement, where the request was submitted or was pending, from September 1, 2021, to July 27, 2022; AND

-- You either had your request denied or you have not had action on that request.
+4. You had your requested accommodation denied or have not had action on that request.

-What does the current temporary restraining order (TRO) protect me from?
+What does the current preliminary injunction (PI) protect me from?

 How do I reach someone at Siri & Glimstad if I have any questions about my specific situation?